acode/cli/README.md

 	Initializes StdLib workspace

 login
+	--email              E-Mail
+	--password           Password

 	Logs in to StdLib in this directory

 logout
 	Logs out of StdLib in this workspace

+logs [service]
+	-l                   The number of log lines you want to retrieve -t                   The log type you want to retrieve.
+Allowed values are "stdout" and "stderr".
+	--lines              The number of log lines you want to retrieve --type               The log type you want to retrieve.
+Allowed values are "stdout" and "stderr".

+	Retrieves logs for a given service

 pkg [full service name]
 	-f                   Force command if not in root directory